 If you have, or are likely to have, an in-credit balance for a prolonged period of time, it’s worth looking into high-interest accounts.
 But do your homework first so that you can choose a high-interest account that best suits your financial situation.

-There are many benefits to be had from high-interest current accounts, even beyond those available from high-rate savings accounts, since you can continue to access your money freely.
+There are many benefits to be had from high-interest current accounts, even beyond those available from high interest savings accounts, as you can continue to access your money freely.
 Nevertheless, to get a high-interest account that will work as hard as possible for you, there are a number of things you’ll need to consider.

 Sometimes the highest rate of interest isn’t paid on the entirety of your bank balance.
 Instead, there can be an upper (or lower) limit, with no interest being paid on anything outside of the defined range.
 If you are likely to have savings above or below these limits, it may be worth looking for an alternative or supplementary account which offers interest on all (or at least the majority) of your balance.